 The National Institute of Neurological Disorders and Stroke suggests you ask your healthcare provider about muscle relaxants like baclofen (Gablofen), tizanidine (Zanaflex), and the benzodiazepines.
 Botulinum toxin is sometimes injected directly into the salivary glands for jaw spasms or drooling.
 Excessive saliva may also be treated with amitriptyline (Elavil), glycopyrrolate (Robinul), and atropine (Atropen).

 Depression and anxiety are two indirect effects that are common with SMA.
 Speaking with a counselor or therapist may be a good way to address these issues.
 In some cases, appropriate prescription drug support is an option.

 3. I’ve heard about several exciting new treatments for SMA.
 What are they, and are they available to me?

-Nusinersen (sold under the brand name Spinraza) is currently the only FDA-approved SMA treatment.
-Nusinersen isn’t a cure for SMA, but it may slow the condition down.
+Nusinersen (sold under the brand name Spinraza) was the first FDA-approved SMA treatment.
+It isn’t a cure for SMA, but it may slow the condition down.
 An article published in The New England Journal of Medicine reports about 40 percent of those who took this medication experienced a slowing of the progression of the disease.
 Many participants also reported improved muscle strength with the drug.

-It’s also one of the most expensive drugs in history, with initial treatments priced at $750,000.
-Subsequent treatments may add up to hundreds of thousands of dollars more, according to SMA News Today.
-Your healthcare provider should help you understand all the potential benefits and risks associated with nusinersen before you accept treatment.
+Your healthcare provider should help you understand all the potential benefits and risks associated with these drugs before you accept treatment.